304-072-0IO Art Specialization III

 Content:

-This module consists of two integrated courses: Artistic Practice and Contemporary Art Positions I
+This module consists of two integrated courses: Artistic Practice V and Art History I.

-Artistic Practice supports the refinement of each student’s individual artistic process through professional use of materials and media, independent research, conceptual planning, and experimental approaches.
+Artistic Practice V - this course supports the refinement of each student’s individual artistic process through professional use of materials and media, independent research, conceptual planning, and experimental approaches.
 Group discussions and detailed artwork analyses strengthen critical reflection and dialogue skills.

 Textbooks: